-With four percent of cancers associated with exposure to chemicals and asbestos in workplace, tremendous opportunity exists to reduce these cancers.
+With 4 percent of cancers associated with exposure to chemicals and asbestos in workplace, a tremendous opportunity exists to reduce these cancers.
 Occupational hazards can often be minimized by proper training, proper equipment and by having the appropriate policies in place.

 Proactively taking action and adjusting certain lifestyle choices can make a tangible difference in your life.
 You can’t reduce your chances of cancer unless you understand what causes them.
 With conclusive results from the Cancer Research UK report demonstrating the causes of some cancers, you can more easily make better decisions to improve your life.

 One of the less apparent conclusions from the study is the fact that real similarities exist between cancer rates and causes in the United States and the United Kingdom.
 The same lifestyle choices that plague individuals in the UK are the same ones that keep our cancer rates high in the United States.